natfarleydev/prd-markdown/README.md

 (i.e. markdown/<book of choice>/build) and get the epub.
 Feedback is welcome on dodgy tables (tables that didn't render properly etc.), more logical layout for an ebook etc. If an issue is found, use github's built in issue tracking system to report it.
-IF there are many minor bugs (e.g. missing a space between two words) then just file one report with all of the bugs listed.
+If there are many minor bugs (e.g. missing a space between two words) then just file one report with all of the bugs listed.

 In the future, the markdown will also be formatted to be 'prettier' but this is a